 The Secretary of Education is authorized to enter into agreements with the guarantor under which the guarantor may sell defaulted loans that are eligible for rehabilitation to an eligible lender.
-For a loan to be eligible for rehabilitation, the guarantor must have received reasonable and affordable payments for 12 months, and then the borrower may request that the loan be sold.
-Because monthly payments are usually greater after rehabilitation, not all borrowers opt for rehabilitation.
+For a loan to be eligible for rehabilitation, the borrower must make nine on-time, full monthly payments to the guarantor during a period of 10 consecutive months.
+Payments must be made voluntarily by the borrower and must be equal to or greater than the amount determined to be reasonable and affordable.
 Upon rehabilitation, a loan is eligible for all the benefits under the Higher Education Act for which it would have been eligible had no default occurred and the negative credit record is expunged.
 No FFELP student loan may be rehabilitated more than once.